Unboxed-Software/solana-course/content/transfer-hook.md

 ---
-title: Transfer hook
+title: Transfer Hook
 objectives:
 - Create a program that applies the "transfer-hook" interface
 - Create a mint with a transfer hook
-- Transfer a token that has a transfer hook successfully
+- Transfer a token with a transfer hook successfully
 ---

 # Summary

-- Transfer hook extension allows developers to implement custom logic on their tokens
+- The `transfer hook` extension allows developers to run custom logic on their tokens on every transfer
-- If the token has a transfer hook, the Token Extension program will invoke the transfer hook instruction on every token transfer
+- When a token has a transfer hook, the Token Extensions Program will invoke the transfer hook instruction on every token transfer
-- For the program to be able to act as a transfer hook program, it should implement the `TransferHook` interface
+- For the program to be able to act as a transfer hook program, it needs to implement the `TransferHook` interface
-- Invoking a transfer instruction with a transfer hook requires passing extra accounts, such as `extra-account-metas`
+- Some transfer hooks will require additional accounts, if this is the case, every transfer instruction will have to pass them.
+These are defined in `extra-account-metas` on the transfer hook extension.
+- Within the transfer hook CPI, the sender, mint, receiver, owner are all de-escalated, meaning they are read-only to the hook.
+Meaning non of those accounts can sign or be written to.

 # Overview

-The Token Extension program is providing lots of new features that extend the mint/token accounts, allowing the developers to add more functionality to their tokens.
-One of the most interesting extensions is the `transfer-hook` extension.

-The `transfer-hook` extension allows custom logic on each transfer.
-This opens the door for many use cases.
-You could use it to mint/burn/transfer tokens on each transfer, or maybe fail the transfer if a specific condition is not met.
+The `transfer-hook` extension allows custom logic to be run on each transfer.
+More specifically, the `transfer-hook` extension requires a 'hook' or 'callback' in the form of a solana program following the [Transfer Hook Interface](https://github.com/solana-labs/solana-program-library/tree/master/token/transfer-hook/interface).
+Then every time any token of that mint is transferred the Token Extensions Program calls this 'hook' as a CPI.

+Additionally, the `transfer-hook` can also store `extra-account-metas`, which are any additional accounts needed for the hook to function.

+TODO However

+This extension opens up the door to unique use-cases.
+One use case it's great for is acting as a token guard, only allowing tokens to be transferred if specific requirements are met.

-In this lesson, we will explore how to implement transfer hooks onchain and work with them offchain.
+In this lesson, we will explore how to implement transfer hooks on-chain and work with them off-chain.

 ## Implementing transfer hooks onchain

-The Token Extension program requires any program that claims to be a transfer hook to implement the `TransferHook` interface.

-The Transfer Hook Interface provides a way for developers to implement custom instruction logic that is executed on every token transfer for a specific Mint Account.
+The first part of creating a mint with a `transfer hook` is to find or create an on-chain program that follows the [Transfer Hook Interface](https://github.com/solana-labs/solana-program-library/tree/master/token/transfer-hook/interface).

 The Transfer Hook Interface specifies the following [instructions](https://github.com/solana-labs/solana-program-library/blob/master/token/transfer-hook/interface/src/instruction.rs):

-- `Execute`: An instruction that the Token Extension program invokes on every token transfer
+- `Execute`: An instruction that the Token Extensions Program invokes on every token transfer
 - `InitializeExtraAccountMetaList` (optional): Creates an account (`extra_account_meta_list`) that stores a list of additional accounts required by the `Execute` instruction
 - `UpdateExtraAccountMetaList` (optional): Updates the list of additional accounts by overwriting the existing list

-Technically it is not required to implement the `InitializeExtraAccountMetaList` instruction using the interface, but it is required to have the `extra_account_meta_list` instruction.
-This list can be created by any instruction on a Transfer Hook program.
+Technically it's not required to implement the `InitializeExtraAccountMetaList` instruction using the interface, but it's still required to have the `extra_account_meta_list` account.
+This account can be created by any instruction on a Transfer Hook program.
 However, the Program Derived Address (PDA) for the account must be derived using the following seeds:

 - The hard coded string `extra-account-metas`
 - The Mint Account address